 - National Cherry Blossom Festival (2018, April) Bloom Watch 2018.
 Accessed April 5, 2018.

 - The Washington Post (2018, March 20) Spring is springing earlier and earlier.
 Accessed April 5, 2018.

-Perhaps you are not interested in integrating the first bloom of cherry blossoms into your instruction?
-Don’t worry.
-Explore the phenology of native plants endemic to your area by using Budburst...
+Perhaps you are not interested in integrating the First Bloom of cherry blossoms into your instruction?
+Do not worry.
+Explore the phenology of native plants endemic to your area by using Budburst.